 2) May be brutally strict with assessments and many people may not like it

-Okay, this is where the line between the perfectionist and the detail-oriented may be the thinnest.
+Okay, this is where the line between perfectionists and detail-oriented may be the thinnest.

 Detail-oriented persons may not be happy when their assignments are done in a way and manner that doesn’t follow their instructions.

-Their assessments of work may be unforgiven if they discover that a task has been rushed over without much attention to detail.
+Their work assessments may be unforgiven if they discover that a task has been rushed over without much attention to detail.

 On a bad day, a detail oriented professor, for example, may react to it in a way that may not be palatable to you if you don’t follow the rules.

-And it may be worse if they’re already upset, and they transfer aggression on you.
+And it may be worse if they’re already upset and transfer aggression on you.
 And you know “hurting people hurt.”

 3) May need extra time to work

-You may expect a detail oriented person to spend more time working on a task compared to someone with other traits.
+You may expect a detail oriented person to spend more time working on a task than someone with other traits.

-They may often need more time to check the finer details in projects, which compensates for their great work.
+They may often need more time to check the finer details in projects, compensating for their excellent work.

-But in the same time frame, other persons may have turned in fairly decent work and moved on with other things.
+But in the same time frame, other persons may have done relatively decent work and moved on with other things.

 4) They may have challenges working under pressure and with time constraint

-It may be a challenge for some detail-oriented persons to work in environments where they are not extremely focused or where they have to hurry.
+It may be challenging for some detail-oriented persons to work in environments where they are not highly focused or have to hurry.

-They may feel that they are not working at their full potentials.
+They may feel that they are not working at their full potential.

 Also, detail-oriented persons may often struggle to deliver tasks before deadlines.